vityobug/home-libre-server/README.md

   * I use rsyc for the purpose, but you can use any tool you feel comfortable working with.

 This is version 1.06 of the guide and docker-compose.yaml.
 Updates will be applied after further testing this on a bare-bone server.

+To update all the software in the future use the command ``docker-compose -f docker-compose.yml pull`` and ``docker-compose -f docker-compose.yml up -d``